 Why did providence send the British imperialists to India?
-This is the question that Bankim Chandra Chatterjee seeks to answer in his landmark 1882 novel Ananda Math.
-He was a nationalist (often regarded as the founder of Hindu nationalism), but in his novel (and several of his essays) he asserts that the Hindus should refrain from fighting the British, who are doing us a favor by being here.
+This is the question that Bankim Chandra Chatterjee seeks to answer in his 1882 novel Ananda Math.
+He was a nationalist, often regarded as the founder of Hindu nationalism.
+But in his novel (and several of his essays), he asserts that the Hindus should refrain from fighting the British, who are doing us a favor by being here.
 Since we, the people of India, have forgotten the art of teaching ourselves, we must get our learning from other countries.
-The British are good teachers, he suggests, and we are learning from them the lessons that we have not learned for centuries—the British are teaching us the virtues of nationalism, patriotism; they are rekindling in us an interest in the Hindu religious and philosophical texts of the past.
-In Ananda Math, a group of Hindu sannyasis form a militaristic organization to free their country, but after many battles in which both sides suffer losses, the realization dawns on them that they are not serving the interests of their country by attacking the British.
-In the novel's final chapter, a character says that it’s written that the British should rule this country before there can be a revival of Hindu culture.
+The British are good teachers, he suggests, and we are learning from them the lessons that we have not learned for centuries.
+The British are teaching us the virtues of nationalism, patriotism.
+They are rekindling in us an interest in the Hindu religious and philosophical texts of the past.
+In Ananda Math, a group of Hindu sannyasis form a militaristic organization to free their country.
+After many battles in which both sides suffer losses, the realization dawns on them that they are not serving the interests of their country by attacking the British.
+In the novel's final chapter, a character says that it is written that the British should rule this country before there can be a revival of Hindu culture.